Nigel Mansell

-His career in Formula One spanned 15 seasons, with his final two full seasons of top-level racing being spent in the CART series.
-Mansell was the reigning F1 champion when he moved to CART, becoming the first person to win the CART title in his debut season, and making him the only person to hold both the World Drivers' Championship and the American open-wheel National Championship simultaneously.
-Mansell is the second most successful British Formula One driver of all time in terms of race wins with 31 victories, behind Lewis Hamilton with wins, and is eighth overall on the Formula One race winners list.
+Mansell's career in Formula One spanned 15 seasons, with his final two full seasons of top-level racing being spent in the CART series.
+He was the reigning F1 champion when he moved to CART, becoming the first person to win the CART title in his debut season, and making him the only person to hold both the World Drivers' Championship and the American open-wheel National Championship simultaneously.
+Mansell is one of the most successful British Formula One drivers of all time in terms of race wins with 31 victories, behind Lewis Hamilton with wins, and is eighth overall on the Formula One race winners list.
 He held the record for the most pole positions set in a single season, which was broken in by Sebastian Vettel.
-He also remains the last Formula One driver to win a Grand Prix over the age of 40, which was the 1994 Australian Grand Prix.
+He was the last Formula One driver to win a Grand Prix over the age of 40 with his win at the 1994 Australian Grand Prix, until Lewis Hamilton's win at the 2026 Barcelona-Catalunya Grand Prix.

 Mansell raced in the Grand Prix Masters series in 2005, and won the championship title.
 He later signed a one-off race deal for the Scuderia Ecosse GT race team to drive their number 63 Ferrari F430 GT2 car at Silverstone on 6 May 2007.
 He has since competed in additional sports car races with his sons Leo and Greg, including the 2010 24 Hours of Le Mans, and was inducted into the International Motorsports Hall of Fame in 2005.